 - Exercising responsibility for the selection, retention, compensation and performance review of the CEO.

 What is expected of members of the Board?

-- Attending the AGM and a minimum of three board meetings yearly (note, there are four annual meetings, two in person including the annual Board retreat);
+- Attending the AGM and a minimum of three board meetings yearly (note, there are four board meetings, three in person including the annual Board retreat);

 - Making DWDC one of their three largest charitable donations in a fiscal year and identifying a minimum of one philanthropic prospect; and